ALILEX-1/EnforceDoze/README.md

 | **Ignore disable with hotspot** | ✅ | ✅ |
 | **Whitelist music app**                      | ✅     | ✅      |

+## Permissions

+* `android.permission.QUERY_ALL_PACKAGES`: needed to select apps to doze
+* `android.permission.ACCESS_NETWORK_STATE`: used to detect hotspot state to not disable wifi/data if hostpot is enabled
+* `android.permission.READ_PHONE_STATE`: to check if mobile data need to be disabled on Doze if configured
+* `android.permission.ACCESS_WIFI_STATE`: to check if WiFi needs to be disabled on Doze if configured
+* `android.permission.CHANGE_WIFI_STATE`: to disable WiFi on Doze if configured

 [//]: # (# Download )

 [//]: # (Play Store link: https://play.google.com/store/apps/details?id=com.akylas.enforcedoze&hl=en)